ryan-a-baker/ryanbakerio/_posts/2019-09-04-eks-node-drainer.md

 It was a bit surprising to me when I started working on this that the "drain" command which exists in the K8S CLI, does not actually have a corresponding API command.
 After doing a bit of research and looking at the source code, I realized that the CLI is actually handling the orchestration to cordon the node and the perform an evict on each pod individually, so I had to recreate that workflow inside the lambda.

-In order for the CloudFormation to create the Lambda, you'll need to upload the zip file to S3 in a bucket named "eks-node-drainer".
+In order for the CloudFormation to create the Lambda, you'll need to upload the zip file located in the repo to S3 in a bucket named "eks-node-drainer".
+A future blog post will contain the instructions for how you can build the Lambda if you wish to do that.

 # Deploying the service